Image and reputation

 This thematic area explores the positioning and repositioning of Liverpool before and after becoming ECoC, looking into how the city is presented by the media, how it is promoted through official marketing narratives, and how it is perceived from the perspective of local residents, visitors and people from around the UK.

 A number of methodological tools were employed by Impacts 08 in its examination of the impact of the ECoC on representations and perceptions of Liverpool locally, nationally and internationally.
 Impacts 18 has placed particular emphasis on the longitudinal analysis of press coverage – a core building block of the original evaluation.
-However, data here will also be compared with data on perceptions that will be gathered as part of other thematic clusters (see: Neighbourhood Impacts and Tourism Impacts projects).
+However, data here will also be compared with data on perceptions that will be gathered as part of other thematic clusters (see: Neighbourhood Impacts and Visitor Survey projects).

 Press Narrative Impacts